-- Reducing the dependency on the client;

-- External quality control reviews; or

-- Consulting a third party, such as a professional regulatory body or a Member, on key audit judgments.

-AUST 290.220.1 In certain circumstances another party or Firm may refer multiple Audit Clients to a Firm.
-In these circumstances, when the total fees in respect of multiple Audit Clients referred from one source represent a large proportion of the total fees of the Firm expressing the audit opinions, the dependence on that source and concern about losing those clients creates a self-interest or intimidation threat.
+- Reducing the dependency on the client; - External quality control reviews; or - Consulting a third party, such as a professional regulatory body or a Member, on key audit judgments. - AUST 290.220.1 In certain circumstances another party or Firm may refer multiple Audit Clients to a Firm.
+In these circumstances, when the total fees in respect of multiple Audit Clients referred from one source represent a large proportion of the total fees of the Firm expressing the audit opinions, the dependence on that source and concern about losing those Audit Cclients creates a self-interest or intimidation threat.
+The significance of the threat will depend on factors such as: - The operating structure of the Firm; - Whether the Firm is well established or new; and - The significance of the referring source qualitatively and/or quantitatively to the Firm.

 The significance of the threat shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an Acceptable Level.
 Paragraph 290.220 provides examples of factors that may affect the significance of the threat and potential safeguards.
+Examples of such safeguards include: